GET TAX RELIEF NOW!

 Understanding the Collections Context

 An Offer in Compromise is a formal proposal to settle your tax debt for less than you owe.
 Filing one while the IRS Collections division is actively pursuing you creates a unique situation with specific timing rules and procedural protections.
-The IRS generally suspends enforced collection actions, including levies and wage garnishments, while an Offer in Compromise is being processed and during any appeal period.
+While processing an offer in compromise and during any appeal period, the IRS generally suspends enforced collection actions, including levies and wage garnishments.

 Collection may continue in limited circumstances, such as when the IRS determines the taxpayer is attempting to dissipate assets or when the offer is deemed frivolous.
 Federal tax liens that were filed before the OIC submission typically remain in place during processing.